This is the multi-page printable view of this section. Click here to print.

 • Rolling Update

-SecretSelect secret information input method
+SecretSelect the secret information input method

-• Use Existing Secret: Use a pre-created secret through K8S secret management.
+• Use existing secret: Use a pre-created secret through K8S secret management.

 Table.
-Deploy to K8S Stage Input Items
+Deploy to K8S stage input items

 Deploy to VM